material-components/material-components-web/packages/mdc-icon-button/README.md

 ### Icons

 The icon button can be used with a standard icon library or an `svg`.
-The icon toggle should only be used with an standard icon library.
+The icon button toggle should only be used with an standard icon library.
 We recommend you use [Material Icons](https://material.io/icons/) from Google Fonts.

 ### Disabled